ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-4. What is over-fitting in decision trees, and how can it be prevented?
+Q. What is over-fitting in decision trees, and how can it be prevented?

 <details><summary><b>Answer</b></summary>